National Muzzle Loading Rifle Association: National rendezvous

 The NMLRA was responsible for creating a number of National Regional Primitive Rendezvous, or historical reenactments of the North American fur trade, during the late 1970s and early-to-mid-1980s.
 These rendezvous spanned the entire breadth of the continental United States.
 These rendezvous were managed directly by the Association through the year 1998.

 However, in late 1998 the NMLRA decided to discontinue their direct control of these national rendezvous as they no longer believed them to be profitable.
 They created the National Rendezvous and Living History Foundation to manage the rendezvous.
 While the NMLRA technically still continues to sponsor the national rendezvous, the NRLHF currently runs and manages those events that remained affiliated with the Association after its 1998 decision.
 Those rendezvous are the Eastern Regional Rendezvous, the Northeastern Regional Rendezvous, the Southeastern Regional Rendezvous, the Old Northwest Territory Regional Rendezvous, and the Midwest Regional Rendezvous.

 Other activities and programs

 The NMLRA also sponsors an activity known as The Longhunter.
 The Longhunter program is designed to encourage the sport of muzzleloading while hunting large game due to the challenges and thrills such activity entails.
 It is associated with the Big Game Records Program which is the only trophy recognition program strictly for the muzzleloading hunter.

-The NMLRA also sponsors Muzzle Blasts Postal Match.
-A target is included in an issue of the NMLRA monthly publication "Muzzle Blasts" and the participant must shoot the target and mail it into the NMLRA along with a $2.00 entry fee.
-The winners are posted on the NMLRA website and the proceeds go towards the Association's Youth Program.

-The NMLRA is currently seeking to restore the Rand House, a historic structure located on the ground at Friendship and home to both the NMLRA Museum and "Muzzle Blasts".
+The NMLRA is currently restoring the Rand House, a historic structure located on the ground at Friendship and home to the NMLRA Museum.
 In order to raise money for this restoration the Association is selling bricks to individuals so that they can inscribe any message of their choice on them for between $50.00 to $250.00.
 These bricks will then be used in the restoration of Rand House.